metaRange/metarange.github.io/src/content/docs/additional/A12_analyzing_results.md

 ### Species Richness

-Species richness is defined as the numebr of species in each grid cell (i.e. with abundance > 0).
+Species richness is defined as the number of species in an area, which in this case mean each grid cell.
 Therefore, it is very easy to calculate from the abundance rasters:
 ``` r
 # Calculate richness per cell